 Refers to the practice of creating multiple sections for one class in order to facilitate reserved seating for two or more groups of students or other administrative purposes.
 For example, a class may require a certain number of seats to be allocated to students in several different colleges.
+This can be accomplished by creating several different sections and administratively cross-listing the sections back into a single class.

-• Double-Listing
+Double-Listing